VincentHenauGithub/ark-save-parser/README.md

 pip install -e .
 ```

-**Optional: Rust Accelerator (~5% speedup)**
+**Optional: Rust Accelerator (up to ~20% increased performance single threaded mode and ~5% in free threaded mode)**

-The Rust accelerator is something I started and is still very much not finished, it currently provides some performance benefit but I would like to see this become a much larger benefit.
+The Rust accelerator is something I started and is still very much not finished, it currently provides some decent performance benefits but I would like to see this become a much larger benefit.
 I will update that package in the future.

 Requires [Rust](https://rustup.rs/) and [maturin](https://www.maturin.rs/):
 ```bash